 Make the Great American Smokeout Your Day to Quit

-The American Cancer Society’s annual Great American Smokeout encourages people from across the country to take a step toward a smoke-free life, and as the COVID-19 pandemic rages on, the need for tobacco cessation is greater now than ever before.
+The American Cancer Society’s annual Great American Smokeout encourages people from across the country to take a step toward a smoke-free life, and as the COVID-19 pandemic continues to play a role in our lives, the need for tobacco cessation is greater now than ever before.

 Although there’s no direct evidence connecting cigarette smoking with an increased likelihood of contracting COVID-19, people with a history of cigarette use are at a higher risk of developing viral lung infections or serious respiratory illnesses (like COVID-19) compared to nonsmokers.
 And while smokers may not be any more likely to contract COVID-19, if they do, their symptoms tend to be more severe and life threatening.